 The Group sells its production pursuant to variable-price contracts with customers.
 The transaction price for these variable-priced contracts is based on underlying commodity prices, adjusted for quality, location and other factors depending on the contract terms.
 Under the contracts, the Group is required to deliver a variable volume of crude oil and natural gas to the contract counterparty.
-The disaggregation of revenue by major products and geographical market is included in the segment note (see Note 31).
+The disaggregation of revenue by major products and geographical market is included in the segment note (see Note 29) and analysis by significant customers is included in the risk management note (see Note 4).

-As at 31 December 2023, the receivable balance related to contracts with customers, included within accounts receivable is \$3.1 million (31 December 2022 - \$3.8 million).
+As at 31 December 2024, the receivable balance related to contracts with customers, included within accounts receivable is 1.6 million (31 December 2023 - 3.1 million).